Nattverket/track-manager/README.md

 Universal audio track downloader with smart duplicate detection and metadata management.

-Download music from **any source** - Spotify, YouTube, SoundCloud, or direct URLs - with a single command.
+Download music from **any source** - Spotify, YouTube, SoundCloud, or direct URLs - with a single Python command.

 ## Features